IEMDomain04/Super-Simple-MC-Website/README.md

 NOTE:
 > For a Better Experience of the super simple website, try it on your Phone or Ipad.
 TY!

-> If you encounter any issues with my website where the content appears distorted, kindly ADJUST your browser settings by zooming IN or OUT.
+> Kindly ADJUST your browser settings by zooming IN or OUT, if you experience distorted content on my website.
 TY!